Knowledge Base

 Drags or selects to match each pair, then submits.

-Used to structure or pace your module.
-They don't carry content of their own.
+Used to structure the module or move learners around.
+They don't carry standalone content.

 Divider